The Importance of Soft Skills Training

 Additionally, even if you believe your industry is immune or not affected by PR disasters, it is worth noting that employees with strong soft skills are better at attracting and retaining other talent and holding onto their customers, and maximizing the bottom line.

-If soft skills development is not a priority, an organization may find its brand, reputation and financials taking a significant hit.
+If soft skills training and development is not a priority, an organization may find its brand, reputation and financials taking a significant hit.